Ramadan is considered the month of fasting. Before I begin my topic, we have to know what is fasting.

 Avoid using caffeine and sugar-intensive foods:

 Caffeine disturbs your sleep and also consumes water from your body, so it is better to not use caffeine.
 Sugar intensive foods digest quickly and it will make you hungry quickly.
 Try to eat wheat products, fruits like banana and apple.

 Our last prophet Muhammad PBUH starts and finish Roza (fasting) by eating dates and milk.
 So it is a good habit to use dates and milk in Ramadan most of the time.

-If you are ill, non-adult, traveller, have a newborn baby, then you are not allowed to do fasting.
+If you are ill or below 14 age or traveller or have a newborn baby, then you are not allowed to do fasting.
 This is because it will harm your health.